yosymfony/toml/README.md

 Usage
 -----
-You can parse an inline TOML string or from a file with only one method:
+You can parse an inline TOML string or from a file:

 To parse an inline TOML string: